Exploiting the Semantic Knowledge of Pre-trained Text-Encoders for Continual Learning: Method

 \section{Method}

 To overcome the challenges of catastrophic forgetting during the training of pre-trained models, we introduce a novel approach that integrates \emph{semantic information} guidance into the process of continual knowledge learning, as shown in Fig.~\ref{fig:framework}.
 Leveraging the power of well-trained text embeddings, our proposed approach facilitates efficient interaction within and across task labels, leading to improved performance from two crucial perspectives.
 Firstly, we focus on learning more informative representations for new data by leveraging intra-task semantic similarity, thereby enhancing model plasticity (\emph{SG-RL} module).
 Secondly, we establish a relationship between old and new tasks by incorporating inter-task semantic similarity during the model distillation process, ensuring stability (\emph{SG-KD} module).
+Similar to recent methods~\cite{jhaclap4clip,zhou2025learning, zhang2024overcoming}, we also use a small set of exemplars in the form of old task images and text labels.
 In the following sections, we introduce these two components and explain how they work.